Daily Bible Reading can be Awesome and not Overwhelming or ObligatorySep 06, 2018

 Implement these 3 changes into your morning routine today.
 I am confident these 30 minutes will be the highlight of your morning.

-A great resource to get started Bible Reading Plans
+A great resource to get started: Rooted Bible Reading Plans

 The Flourishing Life newsletter is a way to stay connected.
 Whether it's inspiration, connection, the latest projects, or adventures on the farm, there is hope in every word – and we're going to live a FLOURISHING LIFE together!